 Through funded and unfunded efforts, OHS will continue to work with partners on community programs that foster a more equitable Rhode Island community.
 Key partnerships and activities include AAA older driver summits, AAA youth programs that reach all Providence schools, Child Opportunities Zones (COZs) in Cranston and Woonsocket, media buys on Latino radio stations, youth bicycle education programs, and Child Passenger Safety (CPS) programs at Rhode Island Hospital.
 The programs and projects outlined in this report are aligned with the strategies included in the state Strategic Highway Safety Plan (SHSP) and the Highway Safety Improvement Plan (HSIP).
 The Rhode Island SHSP is coordinated and facilitated through the OHS.
 This ensures alignment of the HSP with the SHSP and emphasizes coordinated performance measures throughout all safety issue areas.
-The SHSP is being reviewed, reinforced, and extended within FFY 2022.
-Our OHS staff each lead an emphasis area contained within our SHSP.
-They have created dedicated emphasis area task forces which will assist our efforts in dedicating specific NHTSA funds and community-based efforts areas most in need.
-It is our goal to create a distinct and workable linear correlation between this FFY 2022 HSP and our 2017-2022 SHSP.
-We also will adapt programs as we begin to plan our state's next SHSP which will begin FFY 2023.
-Our office's Program Coordinators will continue to take lead roles in bringing our state's Strategic Highway Safety Plan to fruition.
-We will continue to offer our efforts to mirror our yearly HSPs to the goals and direct actions steps in the SHSP.
+The work to create Rhode Island's 2023-2027 SHSP began earlier during this fiscal year and will be completed, approved and in place by October 1, 2022 That planning process also embraced an all-inclusive model that employs all 5 E's; Enforcement, Education, Engineering, EMS, and Evaluation.
+In our new SHSP we added our 6th E, Equity.